Purani Haveli (film): Plot

-Meanwhile Anita and her friend Sunil are attacked by some goons hired by Seema and Vikram.
+Meanwhile Anita and Sunil are attacked by goons hired by Seema and Vikram.
 Seema calls Sunil to their mansion and insults him.
 As Anita is threatened by Vikram with killing Sunil if she denies marrying him, she can do nothing but moan and cry fearfully.
-The very same evening, Sunil and Anita meet each other at a common friend's birthday celebration according to their plan.
+That evening, Sunil and Anita meet each other at a common friend's birthday celebration according to their plan.
 Sunil sings about his lovely memories with Anita and they both reminisce their beautiful days.
-Anita is thrown on her bed back at home and Vikram angrily tugs her hair when she denies going to the haveli the next day.
-Shobha and Anand are shocked at vikram's brutality and coax Anita into visiting the mansion with all their college friends as Sunil would meet them there the next day.
-Later Anita,Vikram and a large group of some twenty-three friends to the mansion for an outing.
+Anita is thrown on her bed back at home and Vikram angrily tugs her hair when she refuses to go to the haveli the next day.
+Shobha and Anand are shocked at Vikram's brutality and coax Anita into visiting the mansion with their college friends as Sunil would meet them there the next day.
+Later Anita, Vikram and a large group of some twenty-three friends arrive at the mansion.
 Sunil too reaches there the very next morning and thrashes Vikram for attacking Anita in the woods.
 One of Vikram's friends Michael is killed by the iron statue near the first floor railing.
-Many interesting things happen in due course.

 Seema and Vikram are becoming increasingly frustrated; Anita is about to come of age and reclaim her estate, while Vikram remains unsuccessful at wooing her.
 Seema hatches a plot and lures Sunil into the tehkhana (dungeon) where Vikram is waiting for both of them and attacks Sunil from behind.
-Poor sunil becomes unconscious and then they lock up the dungeon after leaving Sunil there thinking that he will eventually die and a lone Anita may agree for marrying Vikram.
+Sunil becomes unconscious and then they lock up the dungeon after leaving Sunil there thinking that he will eventually die and a lonely Anita may agree to marrying Vikram.